 Restaurant franchises are not independent restaurants and have different operational and marketing realities.
 At the center of the franchise system is an agreement between both parties that shapes their power relationship.
 In most circumstances, the franchisee is at a disadvantage compared to the franchisor.
 The franchisor has done the dance many times over, entering into many franchise agreements.
 Also, for most things, the franchisor calls the shots.

-Unfortunately, many first-time franchisees do not understand the meaning and inflexibility of a franchise agreement, which tend to be long and complex.
-This is often because they have not done adequate research nor have received professional advice.
-There is a reason why there is mandatory 14 day cool-down period between when the franchiser issues the Franchise Disclosure Agreement, once called the Uniform Franchise Offering Circular (UFOC), before the franchisee can sign a contract.
+Unfortunately, many first-time franchisees do not understand the meaning and inflexibility of a franchise agreement, which tends to be long and complex.
+This is often because they haven’t done adequate research or received any professional advice.
+There is a reason why there is a mandatory 14-day cool-down period between when the franchisor issues the Franchise Disclosure Agreement, once called the Uniform Franchise Offering Circular (UFOC), before the franchisee can sign a contract.
 Many decisions that franchisees come to regret were made in haste.
 Making this big commitment shouldn’t happen without an accountant and a lawyer (one that you hired) explaining everything fully.
 Let’s be honest: some entrepreneurs are too independent to be franchise owners and work under the constraints of the franchise system.

-Franchises Put in Plain Language
+Franchises in Plain Language

 Choosing a Franchise

-Relationship with Franchisor
+Your Relationship with the Franchisor

-Future Demand and Potential Profit (Overall and Locally)
+Future Demand and Potential Profit

 Support and Training